Docker Verified Publisher Program

-Removing the logo makes the repository fallback to using the organization logo, if set, and the default logo if not.
+Removing the logo makes the repository default to using the organization logo, if set, or the following default logo if not.

 Images that are part of this program have a badge on Docker Hub making it easier for developers to identify projects that Docker has verified as high quality publishers and with content they can trust.